Customer Service Center (CSC) hours of operation:

 - Priority 1- Emergency

-- Priority 2- Do-it-Now
+- Priority 2- Do it now

-- Priority 3- Schedule Event
+- Priority 3- Schedule event

 - Priority 4- Routine

-Please note that Service Request cancellations must be made in writing by the original requestor.
+Note that Service Request cancellations must be made in writing by the original requestor.

 How to check the status of a service request